 In the digital age, video advertising is a key part of any successful ecommerce strategy.
-With connected TV advertising, YouTube advertising, and more surging since the onset of the pandemic, the opportunity for brands to generate revenue from a video advertising strategy is more ripe than it ever has been.
+With connected TV advertising, YouTube advertising, and more surging since the onset of the pandemic, the opportunity for brands to generate revenue from a digital video advertising strategy is riper than it ever has been.

 To give you insights into the video advertising landscape, we conducted a survey of over 170 digital marketing professionals from a wide range of industries and business.
 In this article, dive into the data behind video advertising for ecommerce and how your brand can leverage different channels for profitable growth.

 Video advertising will be a huge initiative for ecommerce marketing professionals in 2022, with 40.7% of doers, 39.5% of managers, and 42.7% of decision-makers naming it as a top trend for this year.
 It’s the fourth most popular trend among all of our respondents and is especially critical for the home goods industry, where 52.9% of brands say video is a top-of-mind trend this year.

 In 2022, US digital video ad spend is expected to reach $67.16 billion, a nearly $12 billion increase over 2021.
 That’s more than double what it was in 2019, when US marketers spent $31.86 billion on video ads.
 Digital video delivered 18.7% of all online ad revenue in 2020.

 In 2023, digital video advertising spending will reach $78.45 billion.